element-hq/lk-jwt-service/README.md

 # LiveKit Token Management Service

-This service is currently used for a single reason: generate JWT tokens with a given identity for a given room, so that users can use them to authenticate against LiveKit SFU.
+This service is currently used for a single purpose, to generate JWT tokens with a given identity for a given room, so that users can use them to authenticate against a LiveKit SFU.

-It works by allowing a token obtained via the Matrix Client-Server API [OpenID endpoint](https://spec.matrix.org/v1.13/client-server-api/#openid) to be exchanged for a LiveKit JWT token which can be used to access a LiveKit SFU.
+It works by allowing a token obtained via the Matrix Client-Server API [OpenID endpoint](https://spec.matrix.org/v1.13/client-server-api/#openid) to be exchanged for a LiveKit JWT token, which can then be used to access a LiveKit SFU.

 This functionality is defined by [MSC4195: MatrixRTC using LiveKit backend](https://github.com/matrix-org/matrix-spec-proposals/pull/4195).